-Much development continued on through Q3.
-This season we’ve finally got Magento 2.4 released.
+Development continued apace throughout Q3.
+This season, we’ve finally got Magento 2.4 released.
 Countless development time went into processing all the features and addressing all the bug fixes.
 Those contributions are now complete – we were able to include much in the new release.
 This publication provides highlights of the release and a quick recap of what we accomplished in the Magento open source world during Q3.

-Not so long ago the Partner Acceleration Program (PAP) has been introduced.
+Not so long ago, the Partner Acceleration Program (PAP) was introduced.
 In case you are not familiar with this program, PAP is a way for agencies (Adobe partners) to involve their employees in the development of Magento core features.
 Basically, developers work on the Magento codebase for a limited period of time.

 This program has shown itself as a good win-win solution: for agencies who suffered from a lack of work on one side, and for Adobe (Magento) who is always glad to have another pair of hands to move things faster on the other side.
 Pull requests (PRs) made during this program are usually marked by the “PAP” label.
 You may check examples of such pull requests using the following link.

 By this time we have around 60 PRs (not all of them are in public repositories) submitted.
 This fact shows that the program works and delivers really well.
 By reviewing the output, we may conclude that most of the work was focused on the Commerce and B2B features.
 For example, reward points for GraphQL coverage and endpoints for working with companies (B2B) were delivered during Q3 by PAP.
 We will explore the information on GraphQL achievements later.